ChatGPT for business ideas: what it gets right and wrong

 ChatGPT for business ideas: the honest version

+ChatGPT for business ideas is the use of a language model to stress-test, compare, and pressure-test commercial concepts, not to originate the idea.
 Everyone has used ChatGPT for business ideas.
 Ask it to generate 20 business concepts, and it produces 20 business concepts.
 Ask it which one has the most potential, and it tells you.
 Confidently.
 With statistics.

 The problem: most of those statistics are plausible-sounding estimates that ChatGPT has synthesised from training data.
 They are not verified market research.
 The business ideas it generates are pattern-matched from things that already exist.
 The market potential assessments it provides are educated guesses presented as analysis.